shadow-jok3r/random/README.md

 ## Can I use other Markdown parsers?

 Of course!
-Simply edit the main `barf` script and swap out `smu` with something else.
-I wouldn't advise doing this if you already have pre-existing content based-off `smu`, since this could break some of your pages.
+Simply edit the main `barf` script and swap out `lowdown` with something else.
+I wouldn't advise doing this if you already have pre-existing content based-off `lowdown`, since this could break some of your pages.

-But give smu (https://git.btxx.org/smu) a try - it is very lightweight and fast!
+But give `lowdown` a try - it is very lightweight and fast!

 MORE FAQs TO COME...